 Prone to Water Loss

-As they do not have a waxy cuticle around their body, centipedes are prone to water loss.
-This is the reason why they are mostly found in dark, moist locations.
-They are often found beneath logs, stones and leaf litter.
+Centipedes do not have a waxy cuticle around their body, so they lose water easily.
+This is why they are mostly found in dark, moist locations, often beneath logs, stones, and leaf litter.

 Carnivorous in Nature

 They are carnivores that feed on soft-bodied insects, worms, slugs, and even other centipedes.
-While some larger species feed on small birds and frogs, there are certain species that opt for decaying plants in case of food shortage.
+Some larger species feed on small birds and frogs.
+Certain species eat decaying plants when food is hard to find.

-Centipede bites are not fatal, some may develop complications.
-In case of centipede bites, wash the area with soap and water, and contact your health care provider.
-Seek immediate medical attention, if you develop allergic reactions.
-This is applicable for kids too, as they are more prone to develop complications due to centipede bites.
+Centipede bites are not usually fatal, but some people may develop complications.
+If you are bitten, wash the area with soap and water and contact your health care provider.
+Seek immediate medical attention if you develop allergic reactions.
+This is especially important for kids, as they are more prone to develop complications from centipede bites.
+So don't underestimate their small size, these little fellas are a force to reckon with.